 You know how to close a phone sale, but how do you make each call even more valuable?
 Successfully upselling and cross-selling is the way forward.
 According to a recent survey, 77% of call centre agents say they are nearly always able to upsell and cross-sell when resolving support requests.

-How call tracking can help you close more sales
+How call tracking helps you close more sales

 But a common challenge for call centres is the ability to extract customer insights that can increase sales at scale.
 With Infinity’s Speech analytics suite, Conversation Analytics, your call centres can begin surfacing hidden insights, highlight topics and keywords, and analyse sentiment in every call.